HHL is going to IAGLR 2024

 Building a Kinder and More Just Research System

 Meet Dr. Aisling Rayne!
-Aisling (she/her) is Pākehā (European-descended Settler in Aotearoa New Zealand) and an early career researcher based at the Cawthron Institute in Aotearoa New Zealand.
+Aisling (she/her) is Pākehā (European-descended Settler) and early career researcher based at the Cawthron Institute in Aotearoa New Zealand.
 Her work broadly explores how environmental knowledge can support nurturing relationships between people and place.
-An important part of her journey has involved the Kindness in Science initiative - a collective focused on leading a culture shift in the science community.

 HHL Loves Benthic Invertebrates!